fourkitchens/fire/README.md

 ```
 composer require fourkitchens/fire --dev --prefer-install=source
 ```

+## Passing Arguments to Lando/DDEV
+With FIRE, you can pass unknown arguments to Lando/DDEV commands using a double dash `--`.
+This is useful when you need to run Drush commands with additional options.
+Here's how to do it:

+### Using Drush with Additional Arguments

+**Example:**

+If you want to run the command `drush cex -y` with FIRE, you can do so like this:

+`fire drush cex -- -y`

+The double dash -- tells FIRE that the arguments that follow should be passed to the underlying command, in this case, drush.

 ## Dev backgroud

 We are using [Robo](https://robo.li/) as Framework to develop this tool.